dustinspecker/rere/readme.md

 rere has two functions it supports, `RedactWithAllowList` and `RedactWithDenyList`.

 `RedactWithAllowList` will redact every `string` and `[]byte` it finds in a provided array, map, slice, or struct.
-It will not redact any field or key names are are provided in an allow list.
+It will not redact any field or key names that are provided in an allow list.

 `RedactWithDenyList` will skip redacting every `string` and `[]byte` it finds in a provided array, map, slice, or struct.
 It will redact any field or key names are are provided in a deny list.